djeanner/Anatole/Readme.md

-# Verions of anaotolia
+# Versions of Anatolia

-We explored and extendent (preliminary tests only) the Anatolia software by Cheshkova,  Sheberstova, Sinitsync, and Chertkovd.
+We explored and extended (preliminary tests only) the Anatolia software by Cheshkova,  Sheberstova, Sinitsync, and Chertkovd.

-In particular we worked on reproducing the results for the styrene spectrum presented in [1] and analyse the trick of changing the signs of all the coupling to fine-tune the fitting of the simulated spectrum over the experimental one.
+In particular we worked on reproducing the results for the styrene spectrum presented in [1] and analyze the trick of changing the signs of all the coupling to fine-tune the fitting of the simulated spectrum over the experimental one.

 Ref:
 [1] "ANATOLIA: NMR software for spectral analysis of total lineshape", D.A.
 Cheshkova,b*, K.F.
 Sheberstova, D.O.
 Sinitsync, V.A.
 Chertkovd, doi: 10.1002/mrc.4689